gitbls/sdm/README.md

     Most, but not all commands can be used in Phase 1.
 For instance, `systemctl` doesn't work because systemd is not running in the nspawn'ed image.
 But, new users can be added, passwords can be changed, packages can be installed, etc. In other words, you can do almost everything you want to configure a system for repeated SD card burns.

-    Once you get a command prompt in the nspawn'ed system, enter `/usr/local/sdm/sdm-phase1` to perform Phase 1 customization.
+    Once sdm has started the nspawn container, it will automatically run /usr/local/sdm/sdm-phase1 to perform Phase 1 customization.
 As with Phase 0, your personal customization script will be called.
+After Phase 1 has completed, sdm will provide a command prompt inside the container unless you specified `--batch`, in which case sdm will exit the container.

 * **Phase 2:** *Writing the SD Card*.
 The IMG is written to the new physical SD card using ***dd***, and the new system name is written to the SD card.
 This enables a single IMG file to be the source for as many Pi systems as you'd like.